DnDGen/RollGen/README.md

 var expressionExplodedRolls = dice.Roll("3d4!").AsSum(); //Return the sum of the rolls, including bonus rolls from explosion var expressionExplodedKeptRolls = dice.Roll("3d4!k2").AsSum(); //Returns the sum of 2 highest rolls, including bonus rolls from explosion

+var transformedRolls = dice.Roll(3).d6().Transform(1).AsIndividualRolls(); //If a 1 is rolled, we will count it as a 6.
+I.E., 3 + 1 + 6 = 3 + 6 + 6
+var transformedExplodedRolls = dice.Roll("3d6t1t5").AsSum(); //Return the sum of the rolls, including 1's and 5's transformed to 6's var transformedExplodedKeptRolls = dice.Roll("3d6!t1k2").AsSum(); //Returns the sum of 2 highest rolls, including bonus rolls from explosion and transforming 1's to 6's.

 ```

 Important things to note: